knu/wp-syntax-download-extension/readme.txt

 == Installation ==

-1. Upload the `wp-syntax-download-extension` directory to the `/wp-content/plugins/` directory
+1. Upload the `wp-syntax-download-extension` directory to the `/wp-content/plugins/` directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+Of cource you have to have WP-Syntax activated as well.

 3. Add an attribute `filename="filename.ext"` to the `<pre lang="...">` snippet that you want to make downloadable.